olragon/graphql_api/README.md

 Notes
 -----

-1. Field will be shortened `field_tags` -> `tags`
+1. ~~Field will be shortened `field_tags` -> `tags`~~ Shortened field name can be duplicate with base table's column or other property.
+Keep field name intact.
-2. If entity type have single bundle, we skip GraphQL interface and just use GraphQL object.
-Eg: user, file, ...
+2. ~~If entity type have single bundle, we skip GraphQL interface and just use GraphQL object.
+Eg: user, file, ...~~ Entity reference field will resolve to Entity type, not bundle.